 If the Coordinated System of Care is successful, it will mean fewer children in Louisiana require residential care.
 It will help keep children at home and keep families together.
 It will be a good thing.
 Consequently, it will reduce the need Louisiana has for residential care.
 And if it happens in the correct way, this will be a good thing.

-Our own mission is simple: "guiding children and families home to experience the love of God."
+Our own mission is simple: "guiding children and families home to experience God’s love by following the teachings of Christ."
 In our world, "home" often means one of our residential programs, but we miss the mark if "home" does not ultimately mean children find healthy ways back to their own homes and families.

 Most who consider our ministry first think of Louisiana Methodist Children’s Home in Ruston.
 Founded in 1902, it’s our oldest campus where we offer a variety of residential programs.
 We also have two other residential sites, Methodist Home for Children of Greater New Orleans, in Mandeville, and our newest, Methodist Children’s Home of Southwest Louisiana, in Sulphur.